pietheinstrengholt/rssmonster/README.md

 Copyright (c) 2024 Piethein Strengholt, piethein@strengholt-online.nl

 ### Background
-RSSMonster is an easy to use web-based RSS aggregator, created as an alternative for Google Reader.
-RSSMonster features a lightweight fluid responsive design.
-It is written in JavaScript: Vue.js 3 for the frontend and Express for the backend.
-It uses Bootstrap for making the design responsive.

-RSSMonster tries to mimic the behaviour of Google Reader.
-It marks items when you start scrolling.
-It knows what content is hot.
-It features progressive web app support, drag and drop support for managing feeds, dark mode, and more!
-RSSMonster is compatible with the Fever API.
-Feel free to add any contributions or new features.
+RSSMonster is a user-friendly, web-based RSS aggregator developed as an alternative to one of my favorite tools, Google Reader.
+Motivated by the need to replace Google Reader for tracking RSS feeds, RSSMonster aims to replicate its functionality while offering modern enhancements.

 ![Screenshot](client/src/assets/screenshots/screenshot01.png)

+### Features
+- Lightweight and Responsive Design: Built using Vue.js 3 for the frontend and Express for the backend, RSSMonster leverages Bootstrap to ensure a fluid and responsive user experience.
+- Google Reader-like Behavior: Mimics the behavior of Google Reader, such as marking items as read when you start scrolling and identifying trending content.
+- Progressive Web App Support: Install RSSMonster as a PWA for a seamless experience across devices.
+- Drag and Drop: Easily manage your feeds with intuitive drag and drop functionality.
+- Dark Mode: Switch to dark mode for a comfortable reading experience in low-light environments.
+- Fever API Compatibility: Fully compatible with the Fever API, allowing for integration with other RSS tools.

 ### Prerequisites
 * NodeJS 16.x or higher